FOSSClass/AbantOS-Elive/README.md

     $ gbp import-orig -uscan
     $ gbp import-orig /path/to/new-upstream.tar.gz -u 0.2

-*if the upstream tarball is already exist in the form of packagename_version.orgi.tar.gz, then the -u option is not required.
+*if the upstream tarball already exist in the form of packagename_version.orig.tar.gz, then the -u option is not required.

 ## Choosing your program